Farewell, James Dean

-On this day, a century ago, six men walked out of Antarctica, having survived a whole Antarctic winter in an ice cave.
+On this day, in 1912, six men walked out of Antarctica, having survived a whole Antarctic winter in an ice cave.

 On this day, with two men already sick, they abandoned their cramped, cold home and walked for five weeks across Antarctica.
 On arrival, they were greeted with the news that Scott was dead.
 In honour of Scott, and these brave, brave chaps, we are enjoying a Scott cocktail.

 On this day in 1938, the British Prime Minister, Neville Chamberlain, stepped off a plane from Munich and explained, "This morning I had another talk with the German Chancellor, Herr Hitler....
 We regard the agreement signed last night... as symbolic of the desire of our two peoples never to go to war with one another again."